The Co-operative Bank plc is authorised and regulated by the Prudential Regulation Authority and regulated by the Financial Conduct Authority.

 - consider candidates from a wide range of backgrounds

-- consider candidates on merit and against objective criteria and with due regard for the benefits of diversity on the Board, including gender, taking care that appointees have enough time available to devote to the position
+- consider candidates on merit and against objective criteria and with due regard for the benefits of diversity on the Board, including gender and ethnic minorities, taking care that appointees have enough time available to devote to the position

 - For the appointment of a Chair, the Committee should prepare a job specification, including the time commitment expected, recognising the need for availability in the event of crises.
 A proposed Chair’s other significant commitments should be disclosed to the Board before appointment and any changes to the Chair’s commitments should be reported to the Board as they arise, and their impact explained in the next annual report.